chauff/cse1500-web-transcripts/Assignment-3.md

 Now that we (finally) covered CSS, you will continue to work on your splash and game screens and style them with CSS.
 You are **not allowed** to use external libraries or preprocessing tools.
 Your application should have a modern look and feel (that is, use sufficient CSS styling).
+Style the game so that it looks and works well on  a laptop/desktop device, i.e. we are considering screen resolutions of 1366x768 or higher (*A1 requirement*).
+In this project, we are **not** concerned about apps for mobile devices.

 As you might have already guessed, your CSS should reside in `myapp/public/stylesheets`.
 That folder already contains a `style.css` file by default.
 In order to keep your code maintainable, you can for instance place all CSS that applies to both screens in `style.css` and in addition create separate `splash.css` and `game.css` stylesheets for CSS rules specific to each screen.
 Note that stylesheets [can contain other stylesheets](https://developer.mozilla.org/en-US/docs/Web/CSS/@import).